shogoshima/shogoshima/README.md

 - 👋 Hi, I’m @shogoshima
-- 👀 I’m interested in learning about html, CSS, Javascript
+- 👀 I’m interested in learning about C, C++, Python, Html, CSS, Javascript, Kotlin
 - 🌱 I’m currently studying Computer Science at the University of São Paulo
 - 💞️ I’m looking to collaborate on school projects
 - 📫 How to reach me ... @shima_shogo on Instagram